• Skip to primary navigation

 Can you even believe it’s time for red, white, and blue treats already?
 The 4th of July is right around the corner, so naturally, we’re turning regular treats into patriotic ones, because then they taste better, right??

-I remember this time last year vividly.
-We had a less-than-two-weeks-old screamy baby, and I was so glad to have an hour to myself in the early hours of the morning where I turned regular Rice Krispies Treats into a fruity berry version to share in time for the holiday season.
+I remember this time in 2016 and 2018 vividly.
+Both summers, we had a few-weeks-old screamy baby, and most particularly with that first baby, I was so glad to have an hour to myself in the early hours of the morning where I turned regular Rice Krispies Treats into a fruity berry version to share in time for the holiday season.

-If you’ve been around these parts this year, you’ll know I’m doing a Cake of The Month feature every month, so welcome to installment #6!
-We’re halfway done.
-That means halfway to Christmas and this fine celebration, but let’s not get ahead of ourselves.
+If you’ve been around these parts for awhile, you’ll know that in 2017, I did a Cake of The Month feature every month, and this one was installment #6!
+That meant halfway to Christmas and this fine celebration, but hey, let’s not get ahead of ourselves.
 We still have hotdogs to eat, fireworks to light, and grilling to do!

 The nice part about this red, white, and blue swirled bundt cake is we’ve been here before.
 It’s actually my white layer cake recipe, but in a bundt pan.
 And obviously with some red and blue business going on.